 - When did

 I started to look for jobs when I was about to complete my Ph.D. program in Singapore.
-I wanted to move on into industry, rather than academia.
+I wanted to move on to industry, rather than academia.

 Of course, Japan was one of my top choices as a country because of its advanced industries.
 Some Japanese job fairs were

 When I went to those events, I talked with some Japanese companies.
 Finally, I got landed an offer and came to Japan.
 This is the story of how I came to Japan.

 Coming to Japan wasn’t something I planned in advance, but I’m happy to be here.

 - Why did you choose to apply to Ground, your current company?

 Actually, I’ve been in Japan for four and a half years.
 I first came here to work for my previous company, and after 3 years I found out about Ground.
 It’s been about a year and a half now since I joined Ground.